storax/emaci/README.rst

   $ emacsclient --eval "(emaci/submit-job-comint \"$PWD\" \"echo Hello World\")"

-..
-Note:: You can also use emaci/submit-job and specify the mode of your compilation buffer
+Note:

-          yourself.
+  You can also use emaci/submit-job and specify the mode of your compilation buffer yourself.

 It is important that you use double-quotes so the current shell working directory is replaced in the string.
 You could wrap this command in a shell function to make